tflori/dependency-injector/README.md

 }
 ```

-The problem before: you can not mock the call to `MyApp::getDatabaseConnection()`.
-You can still not mock the call to
+The problem before: you can not mock the static function `MyApp::getDatabaseConnection()`.
+You also can not mock the
-`DI::database()` or `DI::get('database')`.
+static function `DI::database()` or `DI::get('database')`.
 But you can set the dependency to return a mock object:

 ```php
 <?php